obsidianmd/obsidian-maps/README.md

+> [!NOTE]
-Requires [Obsidian 1.10+](https://obsidian.md/changelog/2025-10-01-desktop-v1.10.0/).
-This project demonstrates the Bases API that allows plugin developers to create new view types.
+> Requires [Obsidian 1.10.0+](https://obsidian.md/changelog/2025-10-01-desktop-v1.10.0/).
+This project demonstrates the new Obsidian Bases API that allows plugin developers to create new view types.

 ## Map view for Obsidian Bases